vorakl/conf/i3/README.md

 After that, startx follows ~/.Xclients and does next:

 * sets default terminal and editor for i3
-* sets keyboard layout and options
+* sets keyboard layout and options (support 2 languages, etc)
 * sets wallpapper for i3
 * runs composite manager for tranparency, etc
 * runs redshift for changing colors' temperature accordingly to a day time